Darling Newhaven: Residency for Scottish and Quebec Based Visual Artists

 DARLING NEWHAVEN

 Edinburgh Sculpture Workshop and Fonderie Darling have much in common: both have a strong commitment to artistic creation and production, provide support for dissemination through their exhibition spaces, and host numerous artists.
-The two centers also share a strong connection to their architecture and heritage.
-Both institutions have an international reach and their programming affirms their commitment to experimental and exploratory practices, which makes them a desirable residency site.
+The two centres also share a strong connection to their architecture and heritage.
+Both institutions have an international reach and their programming affirms their commitment to experimental and exploratory practices, making them the perfect hosts for visual artists residencies.

-During both residencies, various events, public and professional meetings, studio visits and cultural excursions are organized according to the interest of the artist and throughout their stay.
+During both residencies, various events, public and professional meetings, studio visits and cultural excursions are organised according to the interest of the artist and throughout their stay.

 QUEBEC RESIDENCY: Open to all Scottish based artists